 Portugal is Europe’s wild child: on the edge of things, a bit untamed, unselfconscious and authentic.
-On our bike tour we explore gorgeous medieval villages, vineyards, olive groves, fields of wild flowers, endless surf beaches below soaring cliffs and tucked away restaurants where your meal goes on for hours and the bill is scribbled on your paper tablecloth.
+It boasts gorgeous medieval villages, vineyards, olive groves, fields of wild flowers, endless surf beaches below soaring cliffs, and tucked away restaurants where the meal goes on for hours and the bill is scribbled on your paper tablecloth.

 Day 1 – Arrival in Lisbon